webplatform/docs/css/properties/background-color/index.md

 |CSS object model property=backgroundColor
 |Values={{CSS Property Value
 |Data Type=transparent
-|Description=Default.
-Color of the next parent object through which the background is visible.
+|Description=The default value; you will be able to see the elements behind the element in question showing through it.
 }}{{CSS Property Value
 |Data Type=color
-|Description=Any color value, including those specified in the Color Table.
+|Description=<code>background-color</code> accepts a single color as its value, which can be a keyword, hex, RGB, RGBa, HSL or HSLa color value.
+See the [[css/value/color|CSS color values]] page for more details.
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=Color is inherited from the parent element.
+|Description=The element's background-color is inherited from its parent element.
 }}
 }}
 {{Examples_Section